Working with Virtual Machines and Applications

 When the YAML is pasted, click the Create button.

-Reload the webapp URL and expect to get the proper result
+Reload the webapp URL in your browser and expect to get the proper result of a working migrated web application.

 Summary

-In this module you were able to experience working with the virtual machines that you migrated into the OpenShift Virtualization environment from VMware vSphere by making them accessible outside of the cluster in different manners.
+In this module you were able to experience working with the virtual machines that you migrated into the OpenShift Virtualization environment from VMware vSphere by making them accessible outside of the cluster in a more modernized approach by using the native services and routes features in Red Hat OpenShift.